 The air humans breathe contains about 1025 molecules per cubic meter.
 The low density of matter in outer space means that electromagnetic radiation can travel great distances without being scattered: the mean free path of a photon in intergalactic space is about 1023 km, or 10 billion light years.Wikipedia – ‘Outer Space’

 One unknown in NPQG is the density of spacetime æther at different energies.
-I would expect that spacetime æther would be fairly dense even in deep space in intergalactic voids.
-Such calculations will be deferred until we have a method to relate spacetime æther energy to its density.
+I expect that spacetime æther would be fairly dense even in deep space in intergalactic voids.

 J Mark Morris : San Diego : California